MB Patriots: Chief Richard L. Keller

 Born in Long Branch in September 1937, he was was the son of a career military man.
 A US Army veteran himself, Chief Keller was the borough’s longest serving police chief (and the youngest in NJ history at the time of his appointment).
 He was also a longtime member of the MB Fire Company and MB First Aid Squad (and a past president).
 Chief Keller coached Cap League baseball for many years and was the borough’s first recycling coordinator.

-And above all else, he often reminded me, was a family that he treasured.
+And above all else, he often reminded me, was having a family that he treasured.
 He should.
 The longtime resident of Navesink Drive, and his superb wife, Pat, were married for 53 years.
 He also had four smart and lively children, Colleen, Dickie, Johnny, and Kathy.

+Chief Keller died in July 2011 after a valiant battle with cancer.
 One of the finest complements I ever received was when he thanked me for my “friendship and support” during the time we served together on the MB Cultural Center Board of Trustees.
 The man is definitely one of my “Monmouth Beach heroes.”

 Awesome article Greg!